 In COVID-19 wards, aim for more frequent detergent cleaning, followed by disinfection with a 0.1% concentration of sodium hypochlorite (add 2 ml bleach to 1 litre of water).
-Disinfect the equipment with 70% ethyl alcohol after each use.
+Disinfect the equipment with 70% isopropyl alcohol after each use.

 10-51 What protection should community health workers use?